libssh2/libssh2/docs/libssh2_session_init_ex.md

 use the default system reallocator.

 *abstract* - Arbitrary pointer to application specific callback data.
-This value will be passed to any callback function associated with the named session instance.
+This value is passed to any callback function associated with the named session instance.

 Initializes an SSH session object.
-By default system memory allocators (malloc(), free(), realloc()) will be used for any dynamically allocated memory blocks.
+By default system memory allocators (malloc(), free(), realloc()) are used for any dynamically allocated memory blocks.
 Alternate memory allocation functions may be specified using the extended version of this API call, and/or optional application specific data may be attached to the session object.